Despite the fact that this is in Pahrump Nevada...

 I hinged the panel on the back window and put a hook latch on it so it could be closed during the colder months.
 I also hinged the top panel to make it easier to get inside for cleaning and additional ventilation during the summer days.

-the chickens into the hen house and start on the pen.
+Now I was able to move the chickens into the hen house and start on the pen.
 Some friends of mine donated the materials to build the pen and were a tremendous help building it.

 I used the cinder blocks to pedestal the hen house up off the ground and then built a ramp for the hens to get into and out of the house.